Internships

 COMMUNICATIONS Intern

-The Communications Intern supports Kundiman's programs by disseminating information through our website, emails, e-blasts, social media channels, brochures, and press releases.
-The Communications Intern reports to the Communications Manager.
+The Communications intern supports Kundiman's programs by disseminating information through our website, emails, e-blasts, social media channels, brochures, and press releases.
+The Communications intern reports to the Communications Director.
 The internship is conducted remotely.

 We’re looking for candidates with: